MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Sql/New-AzSqlServer.md

 ```

 ### -ExternalAdminSID
-Specifies the object ID of the user, group or application which is the Azure Active Directory administrator.
+Specifies the object ID of the user, group or application which is the Microsoft Entra administrator.

 ```yaml
 Type: System.Nullable`1[System.Guid]